 On February 28, 2022, the Listing Qualifications Staff of The Nasdaq Stock Market LLC notified the Company that the closing bid price of the Company's common stock had, for 30 consecutive business days preceding the date of such notice, been below the \$1.00 per share minimum required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Marketplace Rule 5550(a)(2).
 In accordance with Nasdaq Marketplace Rule 5810(c)(3)(A), the Company was provided 180 calendar days, or until August 29, 2022, to regain compliance.
-If at any time before August 29, 2022, the closing bid price of the Common Stock is at least \$1 for a minimum of ten (10) consecutive trading days, the Company can regain compliance.
-If the Company is not compliance with the minimum bid price requirement by August 29, 2022, the Company may be entitled to an additional 180-day grace period if the Company meets the continued listing requirements for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market at such time.
+The Company requested an extension on August 8, 2022 and was granted the additional 180-day grace period through February 27, 2023.
+If at any time before February 27, 2023, the closing bid price of the Common Stock is at least \$1.00 for a minimum of ten (10) consecutive trading days, the Company can regain compliance.
+If the Company is not in compliance with the minimum bid price requirement by February 27, 2023, The Nasdaq Capital Market LLC will send the Company a delisting determination after which the Company can request a hearing to review the delisting determination.

 To meet its capital needs, the Company is considering multiple alternatives, including, but not limited to, strategic financings or other transactions, additional equity financings, debt financings and other funding transactions, licensing and/or partnering arrangements.
 There can be no assurance that the Company will be able to complete any such transaction on acceptable terms or otherwise.
 The Company believes that current cash will be sufficient to repay or refinance the current portion of the Company's debt and fund operations into the first quarter of 2023.
 This has led management to conclude that there is substantial doubt about the Company's ability to continue as a going concern.
-In the event the Company is unable to successfully raise additional capital during or before the end of the first quarter of 2023, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
+In the event the Company is unable to successfully raise additional capital during or before the end of the first quarter of 2023, the Company will not have sufficient cash flows and liquidity to finance its business operations beyond the first quarter of 2023 as currently contemplated.
 Accordingly, in such circumstances, the Company would be compelled to immediately reduce general and administrative expenses and delay research and development projects, pause or abort clinical trials including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing.
 If such sufficient financing is not received on a timely basis, the Company would then need to pursue a plan to license or sell its assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.